 The Libertarian Republic is a free market news, culture, and opinion magazine featuring the writing of prominent libertarians, conservatives, independents and sometimes democrats.
 The goal of TLR is to inform and educate citizens on important news stories from a perspective of economic freedom and personal liberty.
 We are non-partisan and devoted to the principles of liberty.

-Josh Guckert is a 24-year-old law school graduate and has been a contributor to The Libertarian Republic since January 2015.
+Josh Guckert is a 24-year-old lawyer and has been a contributor to The Libertarian Republic since January 2015.
 He attended the University of Pittsburgh, where he received his BA in Political Science with a History Minor in 2013 before earning his JD in 2016.
 During his time in law school, he served as the Editor in Chief of the Pittsburgh Tax Review and Editorial Coordinator for the JURIST legal news service.
 He was born and raised in the Pittsburgh area and is a 2013 graduate of Cato University, hosted by the Cato Institute.
 His largest areas of interest within the liberty movement include the protection of civil liberties and economic freedom.
 He is the former President of the Pitt chapter of Students for Rand and a former President of the Pitt Law chapter of the Federalist Society.

 Austin Petersen is a former candidate for the Libertarian Party’s 2016 nomination for President of the United States, taking second place in a crowded primary behind Governor Gary Johnson, and ahead of cyber security maverick, John McAfee.
 Petersen earned many high profile endorsements in his run for the White House, including that of Mary Matalin, Erick Erickson, and Leon Wolf of RedState.com.